Adding subtitles or 'captions' to a video is a common query we receive at VideoMyJob. There are a few reasons to add captions to your video:

 These videos have a major advantage of possibly engaging a passive user watching the video on mute, however platforms are becoming smarter and identifying users watching without sound and are initiating the closed captions.

 'Video player closed captions' should work for all your current videos and if they aren't, you should check your settings.
-LinkedIn native videos are still maturing and may not fully support auto-captions (they don't at the time of writing this article).

 If you speak and articulate clearly, the auto-captions are a fantastic way to engage users without sound.